blsmxiu47/glaso/README.md

 # Glaso

-Motivational browser extension built with the Web Extensions API.
+Motivational browser extension built using the WebExtensions API.